I’m Kyle Niemeyer, an Assitant Professor (Senior Research) in mechanical engineering at Oregon State University.

 Corvallis, OR, 97331

-My day job is as a postdoctoral researcher in mechanical engineering at Oregon State University, in the School of Mechanical, Industrial, and Manufacturing Engineering.
+My day job is as an Assistant Professor, Senior Research, in mechanical engineering at Oregon State University, in the School of Mechanical, Industrial, and Manufacturing Engineering.

 My research to-date has focused on developing methods to ease the integration of detailed and accurate chemistry in combustion modeling.
 Some of the strategies I’ve explored include chemical mechanism simplification and the use of graphics hardware (GPU computing) to accelerate reactive flow calculations.
 I’m also interested in developing new numerical methods that will allow us to better simulate all sorts of physical phenomena, including combustion, liquid sprays and droplet atomization, and the interaction of fluids with solid structures.